How to engage on Twitter: Questions & Requests

-This is dream come true opportunity.
-A prospect is asking for a resource, a professional and you /your firm probably have clients that matches the profile.
+This is a dream come true opportunity.
+A prospect is asking for a resource, a professional, and you/your firm probably have clients that match the profile.

-Why not killing two birds with one stone and make the introduction?
+Why not kill two birds with one stone and make the introduction?
 This way you’ll make an existing client happy while solving a prospect problem.

 You should do this carefully though.
-Never forget that Twitter is public and the people you don’t refer will (may) also see the conversation.
-These might be clients too !
+Never forget that Twitter is public and the people you do not refer will (may) also see the conversation.
+These might be clients too!

 Here is how you should proceed:

 - First you should reply: “I know people that can help, do the job/project … , follow me and I’ll DM you their contact details”